pytorch/test-infra/torchci/README.md

 ## Alerts

-The scripts/check_alerts.py queries HUD, filters out pending jobs, and then checks to see if there are 2 consecutive SHAs that have the same failing job.
+Code is in `test-infra/tools/torchci/check_alerts.py`.
+It queries HUD, filters out pending jobs, and then checks to see if there are 2 consecutive
+SHAs that have the same failing job.
 If it does, it will either create a new Github Issue or update the existing Github Issue.